ranieri-unimi/ranieri-unimi/README.md

-### tl;dr:
-18 academic projects + 2 theses

 ### hola! 👋🏽

-Welcome in `ranieri-unimi`'s museum 🎨 You will explore the blazing past of a chaotic-neutral student
+Welcome in `ranieri-unimi`'s museum 🎨 You will explore the blazing past of a chaotic-neutral student (18 academic projects + 2 theses)

 💃🏽👋🏽✨🫖